Minnesota Republicans delete account after coronavirus Holocaust meme | City Pages

 As we learned over the weekend, wearing a literal swastika as a facemask while running errands at the Marshall, Minnesota Walmart is not one of them.

-And neither is the above Facebook meme, which appeared on the Republican Party Wabasha County of Wabasha County Facebook page this week.
+And neither is the above Facebook meme, which appeared on the Republican Party of Wabasha County Facebook page this week.

 Screenshots of the post show a photo of a concentration camp, featuring a prisoner with the star of David pinned to his chest.

-Note: UPDATE: Yeah, no, Wabasha County Republicans were not hacked, that was their Holocaust meme